kamil467/kamileshoprepo/readme.md

    - Open: - Service is failed and will not process further request until resolved.
    - Half-Open : Service is recovering only limited number of requests are allowed.
    - Closed : Service is fully recovered and able to handle all the request.

+    State Transistion:

+     - Open -> if number of failure threshold reached.

+     - Half-Open -> Open to Half-open run a timer to move the state.
+If service is still failing then move the state to Open.

+     - Closed -> Half-Open  to Closed , If number of success request threshold reached.

   ---------------------------------------------------------------------------------------